naddeoa/booty/experiments/README.md

 # TODO
 - Don't attempt to install targets if their dependencies can't be installed
 - Update the exection to show the current line from stdout on the row details.
 Going to be a little big to refactor
+- packae it up as an executable cli in pip
+- make my real install.sysc
+- Make a syntax/treesitter integration
+- Add support for importing recipes